rishabsr25/liberty-parks-app/IMPLEMENTATION_SUMMARY.md

 ### Navigation Updates:
 - Updated header with new page routes
-- Added links to Voting and AI Helper
+- Added links to Voting and Park Selector
 - Reordered navigation for better flow

 ### Home Page Enhancements: